Best Practices

 • Make more money this year

-Note how those examples lacked one or more of the SMART formula.
+Note how those examples lacked one or more aspects of the SMART formula.
 Some are missing a timeline, while others are just far too broad.
 Here are some examples you can use to get started, after which you can customize them according to your firm's needs:

-Marketing KPI: Website Traffic Performance SMART goal: To increase traffic to the firm's website by 15% by the end of Q2.
-Solution:
+SMART goal: To increase traffic to the firm's website by 15% by the end of Q2.
+Solution: Write one thought leadership blog or article monthly to share on your business and personal social media accounts and help generate leads.

-Client-acquisition KPI: Number of retained client SMART goal: To increase each lawyer at the firm's number of repeat clients by 3% quarter over quarter.
+SMART goal: To increase each lawyer at the firm's number of repeat clients by 3% quarter over quarter.
 Solution: Gauge and address client satisfaction with a brief customer survey at the end of each case.

-Financial KPI: Decrease the number of outstanding invoices SMART goal: To see an overall decrease in unpaid invoices left at the end of each month by Q4.
+SMART goal: To see an overall decrease in unpaid invoices left at the end of each month by Q4.
 Solution: Invest in payment and billing software that will send automatic invoice reminders when payments are due.

 These goals provide a clearer picture of how you can achieve them.
 By sticking to the SMART rules, you avoid frustration and uncertainty.
 This results in a higher chance of you sticking to the plan and reaching your short-term and long-term goals!